wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    <pre>
 id       name    provider   state   directory
 ----------------------------------------------------------------------------------------------
 0cf0a57  acs     virtualbox saved   /Users/mac/gits/ansible
-039b2ad  default virtualbox running /Users/mac/gits/wilsonmar/jhipster-sample
-c1d1bed  default virtualbox running /Users/mac/gits/wilsonmar/jhipster-sample/jhipster-devbox
 &nbsp;
 The above shows information about all known Vagrant environments on this machine.
 This data is cached and may not be completely